 - Modelling bias: This is the tendency to skew Data Science models by starting with a biased set of assumptions about the problem.
 This leads to selection of the wrong variables, the wrong data, the wrong algorithms and the wrong metrics.

-So what can you do to avoid these biases in your Data Science work?
+So what can you do to counter these biases in your work?

 The first step is awareness and hopefully the above list will help you and your colleagues.
 If you know about bias, you can remain alert to it in your own work and that of others.
 Be critical and always challenge assumptions and designs.